 Your Mac’s Trash won’t always cooperate.
 Locked files, apps running in the background, and System Integrity Protection (SIP) can all block the standard “Empty Trash” action.
-When that happens, you’ll need to force the deletion through alternative methods.
+When the normal path fails, you’ll need to force the deletion through a command line, a keyboard shortcut, or a different boot mode.
+This guide walks through the four methods we use whenever Trash refuses to drain.

 - The Terminal command sudo rm -rf ~/.Trash/* bypasses most Trash deletion blocks on macOS